leos313/ldd3_training/README.md

     * cat /proc/interrupts
     * cat /proc/stat
     * [Standalone interrupt on Zynq](https://github.com/ama142/Zynq-SoC-Training/blob/master/lab4/Source%20Code/lab4.c)
-    1. SWITCH_01: in the reality I am working with buttons and not with switches.
+    * SWITCH_01: in the reality I am working with buttons and not with switches.
 In this example I enable the interrupts in Linux, I setup the hardware in order to trigger an interrupt and we can go inside the function _SWITCH_01_interrupt()_ that is our interrupt handler.
+Here there is a disable interrupt and a clean bit of the interrupt occurred.
+        * TODO: debouce HW and/or SW
+        * TODO: spinlock and semaphore to protect the atomic part of the code.

 [1]: https://free-electrons.com/doc/books/ldd3.pdf